 DVLA will send you a D27 form 56 days before your disqualification period ends.
 You’ll need to fill in the form and return it to DVLA.
 You may need to send in a new passport-style photo with your application.

-If you don’t get your renewal form in the post, order one from DVLA’s online form ordering service.
+If you don’t get your renewal form in the post, you must fill in a D1 form instead.
+You can order one from DVLA’s online form ordering service.

 Bus, coach or lorry licence

 Complete a D2 form instead to apply for a bus, coach or lorry licence.
 You can order a D2 form from DVLA.